How ChatGPT Decides What to Recommend

 A brand that calls itself a "CRM" on its website, a "customer relationship management platform" on G2, a "sales tool" on Product Hunt, and a "business solution" in press releases gives the model conflicting signals.
 It may not place the brand in any single category with confidence.
 The fix is straightforward: audit every profile and page where your brand is described, pick the category term your buyers actually search for, and align all descriptions around it.
 This is not keyword stuffing.
 It is making sure the model can confidently answer "what category does this entity belong to?" when a user asks about your space.

-- Domain authority.
+• Domain authority scores.
 ChatGPT does not use Moz, Ahrefs, or any third-party authority metric.
 A high-DA website does not automatically produce high-salience entities in the model's recommendations.
+That said, the real authority signals DA tries to measure (trusted mentions, editorial coverage) do matter at the recommendation stage.

-- Backlink profiles.
-The model does not evaluate your backlink graph.
+• Backlink profiles.
+The model does not evaluate your backlink graph directly.
 It evaluates the content of the pages where your brand is mentioned, not the link structure between them.

 The Nondeterminism Problem